Offline-first Apps: Why Your Mobile App Should Work In Offline Mode?

 Create Cache of Commonly Used Dynamic Data

-Unlike in case of static caching, dynamic cache data are expected to be updated constantly.
-To enable this in a limited connectivity environment, users’ information is stored temporarily in the local cache (a process most commonly seen in PWAs) – this prevents blank screen during the offline mode.
+Unlike in the case of static caching, dynamic cache data are expected to be updated constantly.
+To enable this in a limited connectivity environment, users’ information is stored temporarily in the local cache (a process most commonly seen in PWAs) – this prevents blank screens during the offline mode.

-The approach, beside acting as a reason why big brands make use of PWAs, is used heavily by game developers and social media applications.
-Majority of the social media applications enable users to access their last newsfeed load.
+The approach, besides acting as a reason why big brands make use of PWAs, is used heavily by game developers and social media applications.
+The majority of the social media applications enable users to access their last newsfeed load.

 At Appinventiv our answer to how to make an app offline lies in multiple considerations.
 We ensure that your application works with the best local databases, has a seamless workflow integration, faces zero data security and protection issues, and promises seamless connectivity.

 Our developers are skilled in not just efficient online-first app development, which comes almost naturally to them, they also have the right mindset and technical know-how to build a offline-first mobile application.